 HIV and HCV testing requires training and education, and subsequent updates to that training.
 It requires managing the tests and the testing data, communicating with test suppliers and care providers, knowledge of PrEP, PrEP AP, PEP, ADAP (The AIDS Drug Assistance Program), ADAP Plus, APIC, Home Care, pharmaceutical company co-pay programs, patient advocacy programs, PNAP, the (Partner Notification Assistance Program), corresponding CPT codes, public health laws that regulate HIV and HCV testing, and the confidentiality laws that correspond to them.

-We can manage all of your required HIV and HCV testing.
+Prevention Healthcare Services can manage all of your required HIV and HCV testing.

-On July 27, 2018, Governor Cuomo announced the establishment of the Elimination Task Force to fight the "Silent Epidemic" of Hepatitis C. "This holistic, first-in-the-nation approach to eradicating hepatitis C is modeled on our ongoing efforts to end the AIDS epidemic, and will improve the health of many of the most vulnerable among us including people battling drug addiction," Governor Cuomo said.
+On July 27, 2018, Governor Andrew Cuomo announced the establishment of the Elimination Task Force to fight the "Silent Epidemic" of Hepatitis C. "This holistic, first-in-the-nation approach to eradicating hepatitis C is modeled on our ongoing efforts to end the AIDS epidemic, and will improve the health of many of the most vulnerable among us including people battling drug addiction," Governor Cuomo said.
 "We are going to end hepatitis C in New York State."